VIJAYALAXMI-SHANKARGOUDA-BIRADAR/Address_Book/README.md

 > Choosing a file format is like choosing the right jacket.
 > Suppose Jacket J1 works for both rainy and winter seasons, while Jacket J2 is only for winter and Jacket J3 is only for rain.
 Naturally, we prefer Jacket J1 because it’s more versatile.

 > Similarly, I chose a **CSV file** because it’s flexible and supports multiple needs.
-It stores contact data in a structured format—each contact is saved as a row, and fields like name, phone, and email are separated by commas.
+It stores contact data in a structured format each contact is saved as a row, and fields like name, phone, and email are separated by commas.

 > Internally, it looks like plain text.
 But when opened in tools like Excel or Google Sheets, those commas are interpreted as column separators, and each line becomes a row.